systemtruststores/systemtruststores.github.io/docs/README.md

 ## The Workarounds

-There are a number of hacks / workarounds for the problem today.
+There are a number of hacks or workarounds for the problem today.
 As we shall see, none of them are really a solution.

 ### Disable TLS verification